microsoft/semantic-kernel/samples/apps/copilot-chat-app/WebApp/README.md

 This sample uses the Microsoft Authentication Library (MSAL) for React to sign in users.
 Learn more about it here: https://learn.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-react.

 ### Authorizing SKaS (SK as a Service)
-When the user logs in, he or she will be prompted to consent to scopes set as `skScopes` in the [Constants.ts file](./src/Constants.ts).
+When the user logs in, they will be prompted to consent to scopes set as `skScopes` in the [Constants.ts file](./src/Constants.ts).
 These scopes contain some default OpenID Connect scopes and the `User.Read` scope.

 These scopes will authorize the user to access the SK Server (webapi application you are running on https://localhost:40443/).
 Each time the kernel is called to invoke a skill, the WebApp will acquire a token with these scopes to pass to the server.

 ### Authorizing Connectors used in Semantic Kernel Skills
 Some skills utilize [connectors](https://learn.microsoft.com/en-us/semantic-kernel/concepts-sk/connectors) to allow you to connect to external APIs or services for added functionality.
-These skills require separate access tokens to authorize to these external resources downstream. [useConnectors.ts](./src/libs/connectors/useConnectors.ts) adds the functionality to acquire these tokens.
+These skills require separate access tokens to authorize to these external resources. [useConnectors.ts](./src/libs/connectors/useConnectors.ts) handles this token acquisition.

 This sample follows the 'incremental consent' concept, so new permissions will require additional consent, in which the user will be prompted when a request for the token is made.
-If consent is granted and user is authorized, the access token will be passed to the server under a new header: `sk-copilot-connector-access-token`.
+If consent is granted and the user is authorized, an access token will be passed to the server under a new header: `sk-copilot-connector-access-token`.
 The `Authorization` header is reserved for the SKaS Access token.

 To invoke skills with the required tokens, do the following (see comments tagged `ConnectorTokenExample` in [useChat](./src/libs/useChat.ts) for example):